vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

     }
 }
 ```
-We KNOW that each object will have a unique property permutation.
-With this knowledge, we can craft a better `GetHashCode` for this specific dataset:
+We KNOW that each object will have a [unique property permutation](https://en.wikipedia.org/wiki/Permutation).
+With this knowledge, we can craft an even better `GetHashCode` for our specific dataset:
 ```c#
 public override int GetHashCode()
 {